$0 North Dakota Adoption Quick-Start Checklist

 The Relationship Between Foster Care and Adoption

 Being a foster parent and being an adoptive parent are legally distinct roles.
 You become a foster parent through licensing; you become an adoptive parent through a court decree.
 The transition happens after a child's parental rights are terminated and an adoption petition is filed and granted.
-The post-placement supervision period (six months of monthly social worker visits) applies from the time of the adoptive placement, not the foster placement — though in concurrent planning situations, the court may count some of the foster period toward this requirement.
+The post-placement supervision period (six months of monthly social worker visits) applies to the adoptive placement; whether an earlier foster placement affects that requirement is case-specific.

 For families who want to adopt through North Dakota foster care, the North Dakota Adoption Process Guide covers the full AASK process, the foster-to-adopt transition, subsidy negotiation, and what finalization looks like for families who started as foster parents.